 The school runs two Walking Bus services operating up to three times a week, which collects children at various stops along the route to school.
 Children enjoy this experience as they can socialise with their friends, learn road safety skills, get exercise and arrive alert for the day ahead.
 Parents are welcome to join them or drop them off at one of the bus stops where the children will then be escorted into school.
-This service runs on a Wednesday from the corner of Priory Avenue/Manor Road starting at 8:25 am and on a Thursday from the corner of Broadway Avenue outside Oddfellows Hall starting at 8:25 am.
+These services run on a Tuesday, Wednesday, Thursday and Friday from two areas.
 Click here to see the timetable and here for map of Bus 2 service.

 A cycle shelter is provided for those who wish to cycle.
 Permission should be sought from the Office before using this facility.
 (Click here for application form) Children should wear a cycle helmet and follow the road safety codes and an adult should escort younger children.
 Cycles should be padlocked and are left at the owner’s risk.
 The school offers Bikeability training for pupils in Y6 to promote safe cycling.

 The car park is for staff, visitors and permit holders only and must not be used by parents when delivering and collecting their children.
 There is a public car park close by in which parents should park.
 Click here for more details.